Do you have a reactive dog?

 Be Patient

 Patience is a big part of managing reactive behaviour, being impatient is likely to reinforce the problem rather than ease it.
-There is really nothing you can do to speed things up when he is in full flight, so don’t bother trying to calm him, distract him, or give him a command.
+There is really nothing you can do to speed things up when he is in full reactive mode, so don’t bother trying to calm him, distract him, or give him a cue – even one he knows well.
 Just wait for him to settle by himself.
-Once he settles down the learning phase will kick in, if you are impatient you might accidentally skip this crucial stage.
+Once he settles down his brain will switch back on.
+But, if you are impatient you might accidentally skip this crucial stage.

 Leave out the treats

 Things will go much more smoothly, for now, if you forget about any kind of reward, or distraction.
 We’re aiming to balance your dog emotionally, but more often than not, treats and toys just add excitement.
 This is the opposite of what you are trying to achieve.
-So, unless you have been shown, then keep it simple, and leave the toys and treats at home.
+So, unless you have been shown how to get the timing right, then keep it simple, and leave the toys and treats at home.
 I have more tips about when to treat, and when not to here.

 What’s next?